MRC-CLIMB/website/about/team.md

 ---
 title: Our Team
 eyebrow: About
-lede: The people building and running CLIMB.
+lede: The people building, running and supporting CLIMB.
 permalink: /about/team/
 ---